sriramrokkam/k8s-training/kubernetes/exercise_04_services.md

 ## Step 3: create a service from a yaml file.
 Before going on, delete the service you created with the `expose` command.
 Now write your own yaml to define the service.
-Check, that the label selector matches the labels of your deployment/pods and (re-)create the service (`kubectl create -f <your-file>.yaml`).
+Check, that the label selector matches the labels of your deployment/pods and (re-)create the service (`kubectl apply -f <your-file>.yaml`).

 **Important: don't delete this service, you will need it during the following exercises.**